Device Fabrication CVD Graphene Graphene Oxide Reduced Graphene Oxide

 Graphene is transferred via wet process.
 In order to etch the copper, the graphene is protected with a sacrificial polymethyl methacrylate (PMMA) layer.
 A ferric chloride solution is used for etching.
 Once the etching is complete, the graphene is washed and transferred onto the desired substrate.
 Finally, the PMMA layer is removed using organic solvents.

-A: The thickness is up to 200 nm but typically we user thinner PMMA *
+A: The thickness is up to 200 nm but typically we use a thinner PMMA layer of 60 nm.

 A: No, we cannot.
 The PMMA is only a supportive layer for the transfer method.